simpeg/discretize/docs/content/big_picture.rst

     3) curvilinear mesh :class:`discretize.CurvilinearMesh`
     4) octree and quadtree meshes :class:`discretize.TreeMesh`

-This work contributes an overview of finite volume techniques in the context of geoscience inverse problems, which are treated in a consistent way across various mesh types, highlighting similarities and differences.
+:code:`discretize` contributes an overview of finite volume techniques in the context of geoscience inverse problems, which are treated in a consistent way across various mesh types, highlighting similarities and differences.

 .. include:: ../../CITATION.rst